Mexico Kidnap Risk

-Tourists and foreign travelers are less subject to become victims of robberies and kidnappings unless their business, image, and movements are largely publicized and not protected through social media and the internet.
-Motivated criminal groups do not improvise but research, analyze, plan and execute an attack based on identified vulnerabilities.
+Tourists and foreign travelers are less likely to become victims of robberies and kidnappings unless their business, image, and movements are largely publicized and not protected through social media and the internet.
+Motivated criminal groups do not improvise but research, analyze, plan, and execute an attack based on identified vulnerabilities.

 ETS Risk Management in Mexico:

-Executive Protection and Travel Risk Management services, provided by ETS Risk Management in all 32 states of Mexico, enabled client’s operations, facilitated complex itineraries while protecting reputations, brands, assets, and the wellbeing of the travelers.
+Executive Protection and Travel Risk Management services provided by ETS Risk Management in all 32 states of Mexico, enable client operations, and facilitate complex itineraries while protecting reputations, brands, assets, and the wellbeing of the travelers.